1892 VAMC football team: Schedule

-Season summary
+Game summaries

-St. Albans
+First Game with St. Albans

 In what was the first ever game played by Virginia Agricultural and Mechanical College, a team from St. Albans Lutheran Boys School in Radford, Virginia lost to VAMC 14–10 in Blacksburg, Virginia on October 21, 1892.
 William E. Anderson scored the first touchdown in Virginia Tech football history.

+The starting lineup for VAMC was: Porcher (left end), Minor (left tackle), Preston (left guard), Stull (center), Friend (right guard), Anderson (right tackle), Bowles (right end), Lovenstein (quarterback), Rowe (left halfback), Guignard (right halfback), Martin (fullback).

+The starting lineup for St. Albans was: S. Spain (left end), Cassell (left tackle), Barnett (left guard), Spain (center), Peters (right guard), Suggs (right tackle), Demmick (right end), Clark (quarterback), Wilkins (left halfback), Shaw (right halfback), Adams (fullback).

-At St. Albans
+Second Game with St. Albans

 The second and final game of the season was also against St. Albans Lutheran Boys School and played in Radford.
 St. Albans led 10–0 at the end of the first half and then the second half was call off with consent of both teams' captains, due to "continued disputes and disagreements."
 A newspaper article of the time states that the game was "declared off at the end of the first pass."
 Another newspaper article cites the score as 12–0.

 Roanoke game

 VAMC attempted to schedule a game with Roanoke College, but they were unsuccessful.